choraio/chora-docs/src/development/testing/ibc-test-1.md

 # IBC Test 1

-In this section, you will be testing the `ibc` module and two instances of `chora-chain`.
-The `chora-chain` application was scaffolded using `starport`, so this first test will be relatively simple as most of the configuration and startup steps are done for you.
+In this example, you will be testing the `ibc` module using two instances of `chora-chain`.

+`chora-chain` was scaffolded using `starport`, so this first example will be relatively simple as most of the configuration and setup is already done for you.

 ## Run First Chain